griefersutherland/pimptune/README.md

 ## CRL Endpoint

-SCEPTune exposes a CRL (Certificate Revocation List) distribution point at a configurable path (default: `/crl`).
+PIMPTune exposes a CRL (Certificate Revocation List) distribution point at a configurable path (default: `/crl`).
 When requested, it fetches the current CRL from `step-ca`'s `/1.0/crl` endpoint, parses it to confirm it's a valid CRL, and returns it as a DER-encoded response with the appropriate MIME type.
 This allows Windows clients and other PKIX-aware systems to check certificate revocation status directly from Step CA.